richardlaugesen/richardlaugesen/_posts/2016-12-29-back-up-fedora-to-an-apple-time-capsule.md

 At home we use an old Apple Time Capsule to back up our iMac and Air, and I want to do the same for my Fedora 25 workstation.
 My workstation has about 800GB of stuff in it.

 Running rsync over a mounted directory to the Time Capsule turned out to be very unreliable.
-Connections to the Time Capsule are made using either [AFP](https://en.wikipedia.org/wiki/Apple_Filing_Protocol). or [SMB/CIFS](https://en.wikipedia.org/wiki/Server_Message_Block).
-Both protocols had their own unique problems which I describe below.
+Connections to the Time Capsule are made using either [AFP](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) or [SMB/CIFS](https://en.wikipedia.org/wiki/Server_Message_Block).
+And both protocols had their own unique problems which I describe below.

 Running rsync over SSH to the iMac turned out to be the best solution.
 It also gave the largest throughput - around twice as fast as CIFS and ten times faster than AFP.

+Stop reading now.

+## Now for the details

-## Method 1
+### Method 1

 Backing up the workstation by transferring files directly to the Time Capsule seems like a reasonable approach but it is actually not so great because: